 If the Price Is Right

 Besides finding the right location to attend your first writing conference, you need to keep a budget in mind.
-Local ones in your area wouldn't cost as much, probably around $100-$300 and some might be lower than one hundred dollars.
+Local ones in your area wouldn't cost as much, probably around $100-$300, and some might be lower than 100 dollars.
 It depends on how long you want to stay for.
 Those that are out-of-state will cost you more than $300 and go higher, depending if you wanted to do the extra amenities.
 You would have to account the total cost in a couple of items on your list.

 - Registration fee.
 For a single fee with no bonus amenities, some aren't free.
 But they cost you around $25 to reserve your fee.

 - Airfare.
 You would have to reserve your own round-trip tickets, whether it's in-state or out-of-state.

 - Room and board.
 You would have to reserve your hotel room, whether you want to sleep alone or share with a roommate.

 - Meals.
 Most meals like breakfast, lunch and/dinner come with the package.
 Others you have to pay for, especially if you want to eat out in a different place.

 Besides the basic amenities covered with your registration package, there are other fun stuff to do besides meeting and greeting your favorite authors and meeting new friends who are fellow writers too.

 - Workshop Classes.
 Most classes are free.
 But if they come with a fee, you would have to pay more, if you want to attend more than one.

 - Extras.
 These will cost you some money, but worth the while if you want to improve your writing conference experience.
 Most writing conferences will have an award dinner or some other celebration, especially if it's sponsored by an organization like Romance Writers of America, International Thrilller Writers, and the Mystery Writers of America.
 They're optional and you don't have to attend.